SaiNivithaK/nivitha.github.io/README.md

 #### 🚀 Product Manager, Jio Edge Cloud Services
 <h4 align="left"> Jio Platforms Ltd | Aug'23 - Present</h4>
-✔️Led the development and launch of a cloud Object Storage Service leveraging open-source technologies, achieving 70% feature parity with leading CSPs, and currently supporting 50+ active internal users.<br>
+✔️ Led the development and launch of a cloud Object Storage Service leveraging open-source technologies, achieving 70% feature parity with leading CSPs, and currently supporting 50+ active internal users.<br>
-<li>Drove a 6-person team to develop and launch a self-serve Bare Metal Container-as-a-Service, automating and reducing cluster deployment times by ~50% within 4 months.</li>
+✔️ Drove a 6-person team to develop and launch a self-serve Bare Metal Container-as-a-Service, automating and reducing cluster deployment times by ~50% within 4 months.<br>
-✔️Streamlined QA testing process for 7 applications and services, achieving a ~17% reduction in defects and ~20% increase in performance by benchmarking standards.<br>
+✔️ Streamlined QA testing process for 7 applications and services, achieving a ~17% reduction in defects and ~20% increase in performance by benchmarking standards.<br>
-<li>Managed and collaborated with a team of 25+ developers, designers, QA, product managers to develop and deliver exceptional products for internal users.</li>
+✔️ Managed and collaborated with a team of 25+ developers, designers, QA, product managers to develop and deliver exceptional products for internal users.<br>
-✔️Spearheaded strategic partnerships with HPE and Intel, driving 2 POC’s setup and achieving mutually beneficial outcomes through effective stakeholder management and discussions.<br>
+✔️ Spearheaded strategic partnerships with HPE and Intel, driving 2 POC’s setup and achieving mutually beneficial outcomes through effective stakeholder management and discussions.<br>
-✔️Worked with leadership to create and present impactful product demos, strategic roadmaps, go-to-market strategies, and data-driven budget proposals, successfully securing a 10% initial investment.<br>
+✔️ Worked with leadership to create and present impactful product demos, strategic roadmaps, go-to-market strategies, and data-driven budget proposals, successfully securing a 10% initial investment.<br>

 #### 🚀 Product Manager Intern, Zaggle SAVE
 <h4 align="left"> ZAGGLE | Apr'22 - Jun'22</h4>
-<li>Collaborated with 3+clients to gather requirements, designing user journeys, PRDs, and wireframes for a client onboarding and email alerting feature, improving SAVE's signup efficiency by 64%.</li>
+✔️ Collaborated with 3+clients to gather requirements, designing user journeys, PRDs, and wireframes for a client onboarding and email alerting feature, improving SAVE's signup efficiency by 64%.<br>
-<li>Partnered with sales, support, and marketing teams to analyze metrics, identify gaps and opportunities, creating a prioritized product backlog with 35+ actionable feedback items.</li>
+✔️ Partnered with sales, support, and marketing teams to analyze metrics, identify gaps and opportunities, creating a prioritized product backlog with 35+ actionable feedback items.<br>

 #### 🚀 System Engineer, MJPJAY
 <h4 align="left"> Tata Consultancy Services | Jun'18 - Aug'21</h4>
 <li>Redesigned Follow-up and Repudiation modules, effectively coordinating with diverse stakeholders to implement key changes, leading to 40% increase in customer satisfaction ratings.</li>
-<li>Developed a feature for the empaneled hospitals to enroll and manage their services in the application.</li>
+✔️ Developed a feature for the empaneled hospitals to enroll and manage their services in the application.<br>
-<li>Led the development of a critical claims’ module, successfully integrating 3 banking clients for secure transactions, while reducing delivery time by 29%.</li>
+✔️ Led the development of a critical claims’ module, successfully integrating 3 banking clients for secure transactions, while reducing delivery time by 29%.<br>

 <h2 align="center"> Education 🎓</h2>